-Canon 1D Mark II versus Canon 6D Mark II
+Canon 1D Mark II vs 6D Mark II

-The Canon EOS-1D Mark II and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in January 2004 and June 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and a full frame sensor.
-The 1D Mark II has a resolution of 8.2 megapixel, whereas the 6D Mark II provides 26 MP.
+The Canon EOS-1D Mark II and the Canon EOS 6D Mark II are two digital cameras that were announced, respectively, in January 2004 and June 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and a full frame (6D Mark II) sensor.
+The 1D Mark II has a resolution of 8.2 megapixels, whereas the 6D Mark II provides 26 MP.

-The physical size and weight of the Canon 1D Mark II and the Canon 6D Mark II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon 1D Mark II and the Canon 6D Mark II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably smaller (35 percent) than the Canon 1D Mark II.
 Moreover, the 6D Mark II is substantially lighter (50 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.